DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-29-allowing-a-wider-range-of-input-formats-for-interview-time.md

 - 10 omitted a colon or dot, for example ‘930am’
 - 4 used a semicolon, for example ‘9;30am’
 - 6 had a double digit hour without am or pm, for example ‘10’ or ‘13’
-- 33 were not accepted due to other reasons, such as entering ‘12noon’, ‘12om’, ‘2pm - 3pm’ or ‘tbc’
+- 33 were not accepted for other reasons, such as entering ‘12noon’, ‘12om’, ‘2pm - 3pm’ or ‘tbc’

-While most users get an error once, many get an error multiple times.
+While most users get an error only once, many get an error multiple times.

 | Number of errors | Number of users |
 |------------|----------|